Records and Points Administration

 The screen, shown above, has a number of options, explained below:

-Click the button at the bottom to save the new Records and Points category.
+Click the button at the bottom to Save the Records and Points Category.

 Adding and Editing Records and Points